kennykarnama/checkout-challenge/README.md

 }
 ```

-Under this package we have repository & service to mantain data flow
+Under this package we have repository & service to mantain data flow and also graphql schema (https://github.com/kennykarnama/checkout-challenge/tree/main/stock/schema/graphql)

 ### cart package